OSC/ood-documentation/source/app-development/interactive/form.rst

 .. describe:: cluster (String)

-     the cluster id that the Interative App session is submitted to
+     the cluster id that the Interactive App session is submitted to

      .. warning::